-6.8 Peer on Peer Abuse
+7.8 Child on Child Abuse

 Children can abuse other children.
-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+All staff should be aware that safeguarding issues can manifest themselves via child on child abuse.
 The reasons for this are complex and are often multi-faceted.
 We understand that we need as an academy to have clear mechanisms and procedures in place to identify and report incidents or concerns.
 We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in our academies.
-Please refer to the peer on Peer Abuse policy we have in our academies.
+Please refer to the Child on Child Abuse policy we have in our academies.
 Please also refer to our respective Academies' Anti Bullying, Equality and Diversity and Online safety policies.

-Peer on peer abuse is a Safeguarding concern and will require a discussion with the DSL who will seek advice from agencies and professionals including reference to the safeguarding procedures.
+Child on child abuse is a Safeguarding concern and will require a discussion with the DSL who will seek advice from agencies and professionals including reference to the safeguarding procedures.
 This will involve in the first instance having a conversation with MARU.

-Peer on peer is most likely to include, but may not be limited to:
+Child on child abuse is most likely to include, but may not be limited to: